• Skip to primary navigation

 New News

-Qualified candidates are full-time UAMS faculty as of July 1, 2025 who are interested in applying to the SMART Program in the coming fall semester, 2025.
-The following documents are required in the application and need to be submitted online by 5:00 pm May 6, 2025:
+Qualified candidates are full-time UAMS faculty as of July 1, 2026 who are interested in applying to the MS-CTS Program in the coming fall semester, 2026.
+The following documents are required in the application and need to be submitted online by 5:00 pm January 12, 2026:

 • Career Development Statement/Personal Statement: Must show strong interest in clinical and/or translational research.
 Goals of the program and early career development must be clearly stated.
 While you may not have a specific research plan outlined, some idea of research interests and goals should be stated.
 Successful applicants will show a dedication to pursuing future funding (K12, K23, R21, foundation grants, etc.) by the end of the master’s program.
 In addition, at least one research mentor needs to be identified and stated in the application.
 A letter of support from the mentor is not required but is highly preferred.

-• Letter of Support from Department Chair: This letter should have a clear statement of commitment for two years of 30% protected time for attending the program.
+• Letter of Support from Department Chair: This letter should have a clear statement of commitment for two years of 30% FTE or three years of 20% FTE protected time for attending the program.
 Department chairs may nominate faculty for the program.

 • Curriculum Vitae from the applicant.